FREE SHIPPING on purchases over 1,500 CZK 📦

 Stimulates circulation and warms the pelvic area.
 Enhances the penetration of other herbs into deep tissues.

 Ross J. Barr Menstrual Patches don't just work in one way.
-They operate on three levels simultaneously — and that's what makes them so effective.
+They function on three levels simultaneously — and that's what makes them so effective.

 1